 - employment terms and conditions of the Chief Executive Officer and Executive Management

-- oversight of human resource management including succession planning, diversity, talent development and staff engagement.
+- human resource (HR) management practices including succession planning, , talent development and employee engagement

-Please refer to the Remuneration and Human Resources Committee Charter.
+Please refer to the People and Culture Committee Charter.

-The Chairman of the Nominations Committee is Robert Dunn.
+The Chair of the Nominations Committee is Robert Dunn.
 Robert is an independent non-executive Director.
-The other members of the Committee are Penny Bingham-Hall, Zorana Bull, Matthew Irwin and Gerard Sutton who are also independent non-executive Directors.
+The other members of the Committee are Zorana Bull and Matthew Irwin who are also independent non-executive Directors.

 Please refer to the Nominations Committee Charter.

 Under the State Owned Corporations Act (NSW) 1989 the Port Authority Board is required to have a minimum of three and a maximum of seven Directors.
-The Voting Shareholders appoint the Chairman, who is currently Robert Dunn.
-Robert is an independent Director and his role is clearly separated from the role of the Chief Executive Officer, Grant Gilfillan.
-Robert was appointed as Chairman of the Port Authority Board effective 1 July 2018.
-He was previously a Director of the Port Authority and was a Director of Sydney Ports Corporation and Port Kembla Port Corporation, prior to their amalgamation on 1 July 2014 to form Port Authority of New South Wales.
-The Chairman is responsible for leading the Board and facilitating its effective functioning.
+The Voting Shareholders appoint the Chair, who is currently Robert Dunn.
+Robert was is an independent Director and his role is clearly separated from the role of the Chief Executive Officer, Philip Holliday.
+Robert was appointed as Chair of the Port Authority Board effective 1 August 2018.
+He was previously a Director of the Port Authority and was a Director of Sydney Ports Corporation and Port Kembla Port Corporation prior to their amalgamation with Newcastle Port Corporation on 1 July 2014 to form Port Authority of New South Wales.
+The Chair is responsible for leading the Board and facilitating its effective functioning.

 Chief Executive Officer (CEO)

-As set out in the State Owned Corporations Act (NSW) 1989, the Chief Executive Officer was appointed by the Governor on the recommendation of the Portfolio Minister, following a recommendation from the Board.
+As set out in the State Owned Corporations Act 1989 (NSW), the Chief Executive Officer was appointed by the Governor on the recommendation of the Portfolio Minister, following a recommendation from the Board.

 The Chief Executive Officer is responsible for the day to day management of the operation of Port Authority in accordance with the general policies and specific directions of the Board.

 All Directors are expected to exercise independent judgment when making Board decisions.
-It is the approach and attitude of each non-executive Director which is critical to determining independence and this must be considered in relation to each Director while taking into account all other relevant factors, which will include an assessment against the independence recommendations in the guidelines which cover whether the Director:
+It is the approach and attitude of each non-executive Director which is critical to determining independence and this must be considered in relation to each Director while taking into account all other relevant factors.
+This will include an assessment against the independence recommendations in the NSW Treasury Guidelines for Governing Boards of Government Businesses (November 2017).
+These cover whether the Director:

-- is, or has been, employed in an executive capacity by the business or any of its subsidiaries and there has not been a period of at least three years between ceasing such employment and serving on the board;
+- is employed, or has been employed in an executive capacity by the business, and there has not been a period of at least three years between ceasing such employment and serving on the Board;

-- is, or has within the last three years been, a partner, director or senior employee of a provider of material professional services to the business or any of its subsidiaries;
+- has, within the last three years, been a partner, director or senior employee of a provider of material professional services to the business;

-- is, or has been within the last three years, in a material business relationship (e.g. as a supplier of customer) with the entity of any of its child entities, or an officer of, or otherwise associated with, someone with such a relationship;
+- has, or has been within the last three years, in a material business relationship with the entity, or an officer of or otherwise associated with, someone with such a relationship;

-- has a material contractual relationship with the business or any of its subsidiaries other than as a director;
+- has a material contractual relationship with the business other than as a Director of the business;

-- has close family ties with any person who falls within any of the categories described above; or
+- has close family ties with any person who falls within any of the categories;

-* Material means greater than 5% of the Corporation’s gross revenues.
+Note: Material means greater than five per cent of the Corporation’s gross revenues.

-The independence of each Director is reviewed on an annual basis to ensure circumstances that may affect the independent status of a Director have not changed.
+The independence of each Director is reviewed on a regular basis to ensure circumstances that may affect the independent status of a Director have not changed.

 Access to information and independent professional advice

-Each Director has the right of access to all Port Authority of New South Wales’ information and employees.
-Further, the Board and each individual Director, subject to informing the Chairman, has the right to seek independent professional advice from a suitably qualified advisor, at Port Authority’s expense, to assist them to carry out their responsibilities.
+Each Director has the right of access to all Port Authority’s information and employees.
+Further, the Board and each individual Director, subject to informing the Chair, has the right to seek independent professional advice from a suitably qualified advisor.
+Advice can be sought to assist Directors in carrying out their responsibilities and is at Port Authority’s expense.
 Where appropriate, a copy of this advice is to be made available to all other members of the Board.

 Conflict of interest

-In relation to specific Board decisions, the Board complies with Clause 2, Schedule 10 of the State Owned Corporations Act (NSW) 1989.
+In relation to specific Board decisions, the Board complies with Clause 2, Schedule 10 of the State Owned Corporations Act 1989 (NSW).
 A Director cannot take part in discussions or vote on a matter in which that Director has a material personal interest, unless the Board resolves that the interest does not disqualify the Director.

-The Board of Directors of Port Authority of New South Wales meets at least nine times a year and more regularly as circumstances require.
+The Board of Directors of Port Authority of New South Wales meets at least eight times a year and more regularly as circumstances require.

 The Company Secretary is responsible for providing administrative and corporate governance support to the Board of Directors.
 This includes ensuring that the Board receives papers for Board and Committee meetings in advance of each meeting and attendance at Board and Committee meetings to take minutes.

 The Company Secretary is appointed and removed by resolution of the Board.
-Regina Abood (B Com, FGIA) is the Company Secretary of Port Authority of New South Wales.
+Regina Abood (B Com, FGIA) is the Company Secretary of Port Authority.

 - previous Board minutes